mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

     `ant -f build/getDependencies.xml download-platform`

-    It will place the platform in the folder *mps-platform* of the repository and is automatically imported into the intelliJ project where you can read the sources and also step into them when debugging.
+    It will place the platform in the folder *mps-platform* of the repository and is automatically imported into the IntelliJ project where you can read the sources and also step into them when debugging.

     In case you're looking at an RCP: `build.number` and `build.txt` provide this information and more, eg `idea.platform.build.number=MPS—203.7717.56`.

     The platform version is part of the build information e.g. MPS—211.7442.1291

-    To get the baseline version e.g. 211, programatically: `#!java ApplicationInfo.getInstance().getBuild().getBaselineVersion()`
+    To get the baseline version e.g. 211, programmatically: `#!java ApplicationInfo.getInstance().getBuild().getBaselineVersion()`

-    To get the full version e.g. 211.7442.1291, programatically: `#!java ApplicationInfo.getInstance().getBuild().currentVersion().asString()`
+    To get the full version e.g. 211.7442.1291, programmatically: `#!java ApplicationInfo.getInstance().getBuild().currentVersion().asString()`

-??? question "How can you show a custom implemented project view instead of the MPS logical view?"
+??? question "How can you show a custom-implemented project view instead of the MPS logical view?"
-    Assume that the view was build with ^^com.mbeddr.mpsutil.projectview^^:
+    Assume that the view was built with ^^com.mbeddr.mpsutil.projectview^^:

     ```java
-    SwingUtilities.invokeLater(new Runnable() {
+    ApplicationManager.getInstance().invokeLater(new Runnable() {
         public void run() {
             list<AbstractProjectViewPane> viewsToRemove = new linkedlist<AbstractProjectViewPane>;
             ProjectView projectView = ProjectView.getInstance(project.getProject());